Sunday, July 25, 2021

 8. What acted as a safety valve?

-9. What did Sachin do during the thirty minute break?
+9. What did Sachin do during the thirty-minute break?

 10. What is the intense ‘fifteen minutes’ mentioned?

-12. What did embarrass Sachin in the bus?
+12. What embarrassed Sachin in the bus?

-13. What made Sachin forget, to go to the nets?
+13. What made Sachin forget to go to the nets?

 14. What did Achrekar advise Sachin?

-Achrekar advised Sachin not to waste time in playing with kids.
+Not to waste time playing with kids.

-A. Answer the following questions in one or two sentences.
+B. Answer in one or two sentences

 1. What was coach Achrekar's first impression on Sachin?

-7. What did help Sachin to build his physical and mental stamina?
+7. What helped Sachin build stamina?

-9. Why do you think Achrekar punished Sachin?
+9. Why did Achrekar punish Sachin?

 B. PARAGRAPH